 Traumatic injuries represent a significant global health concern.
 Each year, more than 45 million people worldwide suffer from moderate to severe disabilities due to trauma.

-Furthermore, trauma-related injuries claim the lives of approximately 5.8 million individuals annually [1, 2].
-Moreover, fifty to sixty percent of post-traumatic deaths occur within the initial hour [3].
-Despite advances in healthcare and technology, fatalities at the scene or within the first hour persist as a significant public health issue.
+Furthermore, trauma-related injuries claim the lives of approximately 5.8 million individuals annually [1,2].
+Moreover, 50%-60% of post-traumatic deaths occur within the initial hour [3].
+Despite advances in healthcare and technology, fatalities in the scene or within the first hour persist as a significant public health issue.
 It is estimated that one-third of trauma-related deaths can be prevented with improved trauma systems [4].

-In a study conducted in Türkiye, Höke et al. [5] investigated various trauma scores including Injury Severity Score (ISS), New Injury Severity Score (NISS), Revised Trauma Score (RTS), and Glasgow Coma Scale (GCS), and observed that all of these scores demonstrated statistical significance in predicting mortality.
+In a study conducted in Türkiye, Höke et al. [5] investigated various trauma scores, including the injury severity score (ISS), new ISS, revised trauma score (RTS), and Glasgow Coma scale

+(GCS), and observed that all of these scores demonstrated statistical significance in predicting mortality.
 In another study involving 633 trauma patients, Orhon et al. [6] found that GCS and RTS were significant indicators of mortality.
-While numerous trauma scores are used to assess the severity of injuries and monitor clinical outcomes in trauma patients, the most accurate and reliable scoring system for determining morbidity and mortality remains unclear.
+Although numerous trauma scores are used to assess the severity of injuries and monitor clinical outcomes in trauma patients, the most accurate and reliable scoring system for determining morbidity and mortality remains unclear.

-This study aimed to investigate the prognostic value of the RTS and GCS in predicting mortality in patients with a shock index $(SI) \ge 1.0$ who presented to the emergency department (ED) with multi-trauma.
+This study aimed to investigate the prognostic value of RTS and GCS in predicting mortality in patients with a shock index (SI) ≥1.0 who presented to the emergency department (ED) with multi-trauma.